HSRLCLab/SmartFactory-Sortic/README.md

 - [ ] Add possibility to send error, reset and resume to every box and vehicle individually
 - [ ] Improve the GUI so that it does not need a known vehicle or box name and thus becomes scalable.
 - [ ] Improve the adding of new vehicles and boxes so that this is possible via the GUI

+### Strategy

+- [ ] A complete overhaul of the strategy is necessary to enable a more efficient process.
+With the help of sonar and vision different scenarios could be implemented to avoid collisions.

 <div style="page-break-after: always;"></div>